THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
+* 11/2021: One paper is accepted by the Pattern Recognition.
 * 11/2021: One paper is accepted by the IEEE IoT Journal.
 * 09/2021: One paper is accepted by the Pattern Recognition.
 * 08/2021: I am invited as the Senior PC Member of AAAI 2022.
 * 07/2021: One paper is accepted by the ICCV 2021.
-* 07/2021: So glad that our paper 'Defending against Model Stealing via Verifying Embedded External Features' is awarded the Best Paper of Adversarial for Good Award by the ICML AdvML Workshop, 2021.